JobtechSwe/myskills-api/README.md

 - Run the docker-services: `docker-compose up -d`
 - Go to `localhost:3000/graphql`

+Note that only changes in lib and test folders will force a rebuild in the container.
+I.e. changes in package.json or other config files would need a rebuild: `docker-compose up -d --build`

 ## Get started with MyData App

 - Start the GraphQl API (see above).